-- B4.1 Eligible expenditure items for Training Centres are: - a. items in Section 5.8 of these grant guidelines; - salary support for a Training Centre Manager, research associates and assistants, technicians and laboratory attendants at an appropriate salary level, including 30 per cent on-costs, at the employing organisation; - c. stipends for ICHDRs enrolled at an Eligible Organisation at the rate given in Table 4; and - d. salary support for ICPDs at the rate given in Table 4 and appointed for at least 0.5 FTE at an Eligible Organisation for the duration of their role on the Project.
+- B4.1 Eligible expenditure items for Training Centres are: - a. items in Section 5.8 of these grant guidelines; - b. stipends for ICHDRs enrolled at an Eligible Organisation at no less than the level indicated on the salaries and stipends page of the ARC website; and - c. salary support for ICPDs at no less than the level indicated on the salaries and stipends page of the ARC website and appointed for at least 0.5 FTE at an Eligible Organisation for the duration of their role on the Project.